-Mailjet is an email automation platform used to set up marketing campaigns as well as shoot off transactional emails.
-It's a popular tool for those looking to combine these two tasks in an easy to use interface with a scalable pricing structure.
-The data from Mailjet is simple but can be very useful.
-Mailjet stores data on bounce rate, click stats, and opening information.
-This data is useful when it comes time to quantify the effectiveness of your email strategy.
+Mailjet is an email automation platform used to set up marketing campaigns and send transactional emails.
+It boasts an easy-to-use interface and a scalable pricing structure.
+Mailjet stores data on bounce rate, click stats, and opening information: data that's useful when it comes time to quantify the effectiveness of your email strategy.

 What is Google BigQuery?

 Google BigQuery is a data warehouse that delivers super-fast results from SQL queries, which it accomplishes using a powerful engine dubbed Dremel.
 With BigQuery, there's no spinning up (and down) clusters of machines as you work with your data.
 With that said, it's clear why some claim that BigQuery prioritizes querying over administration.
 It's super fast, and that's the reason why most folks use it.

 Mailjet exposes data through webhooks, which you can use to push data to a defined HTTP endpoint as events happen.
 It's up to you to parse the objects you catch via your webhooks and decide how to load them into your data warehouse.

 Google Cloud Platform offers a helpful guide for loading data into BigQuery.
 You can use the

 bq command-line tool to upload the files to your datasets, adding schema and data type information along the way.
 The

 bq load command is the workhorse here.
 You can find its syntax in the bq command-line tool quickstart guide.
 Iterate through this process as many times as it takes to load all of your tables into BigQuery.

 Keeping Mailjet data up to date